Caravan Sites and Control of Development Act 1960

-The Caravan Sites and Control of Development Act 1960 was an Act of the Parliament of the United Kingdom that regulated caravan sites.
+The Caravan Sites and Control of Development Act 1960 (8 & 9 Eliz.
+2. c.
+62) was an act of the Parliament of the United Kingdom that regulated caravan sites.

-Act
+Provisions

-The Act was based on a 1959 report by Sir Arton Wilson on problems of people living in caravans, which found that the principal problem was the unclear and insufficient legislation on the matter, which gave neither local nor planning authorities powers to deal with caravan housing.
+The act was based on a 1959 report by Sir Arton Wilson on problems of people living in caravans, which found that the principal problem was the unclear and insufficient legislation on the matter, which gave neither local nor planning authorities powers to deal with caravan housing.
 As a result, the government brought in legislation regulating such housing, which was granted royal assent on 29 July 1960 and came into force exactly a month later.
-The Act requires occupiers of land to gain a license before using that land as a caravan site, with the licensing authority being the local borough or district council.
+The act requires occupiers of land to gain a license before using that land as a caravan site, with the licensing authority being the local borough or district council.
 The license may be revoked, refused if the occupier has previously had a license revoked or contain such limitations as the council deem necessary.
 Violation of licensing terms bring a £100 fine for a first offence, and a £250 fine for any subsequent offences.

+Subsequent developments

+Section 48 of, and schedule 4 to, the act were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.